-- Featured blogs or the doc pages from other stacks can be fetched through an API or SDK calls & can be displayed on the home page by creating a custom field that can be used to sync data between stacks.
+- Featured blogs or the doc pages from other stacks can be fetched through an API or SDK calls & can be displayed on the home page by creating a custom field that can sync data between stacks.

 - It is easy to allocate assets and entries when your website is distributed over multiple stacks such as blogs, e-commerce pages, products pages, and so on.

 - It enables teams to work individually on a web page without tempering data of other stacks.
-For example, if a team member is working on blogs, the docs stack should not get affected by entries and assets of another stack which creates a workspace for blogs/docs/e-commerce related things only.
+For example, if a team member is working on blogs, the docs stack should not get affected by entries and assets of another stack, creating a workspace for blogs/docs/e-commerce related things only.

 - Content management becomes simplified for individual team members when working on a large website with multiple assets and entries.

-- If you use multiple stacks, one of the stacks (or may be a couple) can be used as a backup stack which is not possible in case of using a single stack.
+- If you use multiple stacks, one of the stacks (or maybe a couple) can be used as a backup stack which is impossible in case of using a single stack.

 Additional Resource: Learn how you can Sync Data Between Stacks Using Contentstack Webhooks and AWS Lambda.

 Cons of Using Multiple Stacks

 - Your website content gets distributed across multiple stacks.
 This introduces interdependency, which requires proper management.